armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 Keep the following in mind when enabling GitHub Notifications:

 * When using versions below 2.26.2, GitHub notifications are not supported with custom endpoints and [should be disabled due to a known issue](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010290).
 This issue has been resolved as of [2.26.2, Dinghy Change #447]({{< ref "armoryspinnaker_v2-26-2#dinghy---226622610" >}}).
-* Enabling this functionality may lead to a large number of comments on a Pull Request if, for example, you update a module that is used by multiple pipelines.
+* Enabling this functionality may lead to a large number of comments on a pull request if, for example, you update a module that is used by multiple pipelines.
 This can lead to the GitHub UI not loading or GitHub rate limiting cause of related API calls.

 {{< prism lang="yaml" line="11-12" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}